 Food Services - The cafeteria is staffed and well maintained.
 There is adequate time for students to eat.
-At times there are not enough adults in the cafeteria to provide adequate supervision.

-Facilities and Custodial Support - The general condition of the building well maintained.
-The cleanliness and appearance of the building are excellent, and the HVAC, water, plumbing, and electrical facilities are all adequately kept.
+Facilities and Custodial Support - The general condition of the building is good.
+The cleanliness, appearance, HVAC, water and plumbing, and electrical facilities are all adequately kept.

-Administrative Support - The clerical staff is concerned about their future employment at the school.
+Administrative Support - All administrative support personnel are new and learning their positions.
 Safety/ Security - The school utilizes single point cameras throughout the building and an electronic pass card system.
 Visitors are expected to report to the front office and most visitors are compliant.
 Visitors must present a driver's license for access to the school.